cea-hpc/clustershell/doc/sphinx/tools/clubak.rst

 Indeed, *clubak* formats text from standard input containing lines of the form *node: output*.
-It is fully backward compatible with *dshbak(1)* available with *pdsh* but provides additonal features.
+It is fully backward compatible with *dshbak(1)* available with *pdsh* but provides additional features.
 For instance, *clubak* always displays its results sorted by node/nodeset.

 But you do not need to execute *clubak* when using *clush* as all output